csauyong/NSL-Sentiment-Analysis/README.md

 Log:
 24/9: Facing unlabelled data available on Kaggle (HK_df), my first approach was to adopt unsupervised learning.
 However, due to the lack of online resource on supervised sentiment analysis, I turned to SentimentIntensityAnalyzer provided by Vader.

-25/9: Although SentimentIntensityAnalyzer could provide sentiment scores, plotting the results on a graph is meaningless because the original data set has only date but no time.
-Also the tweets concentrate on a few dates only, making it impossible for me to draw conclusions.
+25/9: Although SentimentIntensityAnalyzer could provide sentiment scores, plotting the results on a graph is cannot give much insights because the original data set has only date but no time; the tweets also concentrate on a few dates only.
 Now I consider applying for tweeter developer account for the use of tweepy.

+27/9: Since my Twitter developer account got approved, I started developing another solution using the Twitter RESTful API.